Fukushima nuclear accident: Earthquake tolerance

-The original design basis was a zero-point ground acceleration of 250 Gal and a static acceleration of 470 Gal, based on the 1952 Kern County earthquake (0.18 g, 1.4 m/s2).
-After the 1978 Miyagi earthquake, when the ground acceleration reached 0.125 g (1.22 m/s2) for 30 seconds, no damage to the critical parts of the reactor was found.
+The original design basis was a zero-point ground acceleration of 250 Gal and a static acceleration of 470 Gal, based on the 1952 Kern County earthquake (140 Gal, 0.18 g, 1.4 m/s2).
+After the 1978 Miyagi earthquake, when the ground acceleration reached 122 Gal (0.125 g 1.22 m/s2) for 30 seconds, no damage to the critical parts of the reactor was found.
 In 2006, the design of the reactors was reevaluated with new standards requiring the reactors to withstand accelerations ranging up to 450 Gal.

 Venting systems

 In the event of an emergency, operators planned to pump water into the reactors to keep them cool.
 This would inevitably create steam which should not be very radioactive because the fuel would still be in the primary containment vessel.
 Therefore, the steam would manually be released by venting valves to prevent a high pressure explosion.